diananalule/Library/README.md

 ## NAME
 LIBRARY SYSTEM
 ## DESCRIPTION
-This project is designrd by a django framework, sqlite database and bootstrap.It is a web based application.
+This project is designed by a django framework, sqlite database and bootstrap.It is a web based application.
 ## TABLE OF CONTENT
-Setup
+* Setup
-Technologies used
+* Technologies used
-Usage
+* Usage
-Project status
+* Project status
-Acknowledgements
+* Acknowledgements
-Contributors
+* Contributors
-License
+* License
-Contact
+* Contact
 ## SETUP
 1. Install [virtualenv](https://docs.python.org) on your machine:
 * __For windows__: